-- O2.
-Approximate Previous Contour.
+02. Approximate Previous Contour.
 A contour reasonably comparable to that contour existing prior to disturbance, or that blends with the adjacent topography.

-(3-18-22) - O3.
-Best Management Practices.
+03. Best Management Practices.
 Methods, measures, or practices to prevent or reduce nonpoint source (NPS) water pollution, including, but not limited to, structural and nonstructural controls, and operation and maintenance procedures.
 Usually, BMPs are applied as a system of practices rather than a single practice.
-BMPs are selected on the basis of site specific conditions that reflect natural background conditions; political, social, economic, and technical feasibility; and stated water quality goals.
-A practice or combination of practices, techniques or measures developed, or identified, by the designated agency and identified in the state water quality management plan which are determined to be the cost-effective and practicable means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals. - 94.
-Board.
+BMPs are selected on the basis of site-specific conditions that reflect natural background conditions; political, social, economic, and technical feasibility; and stated water quality goals A practice or combination of practices, techniques or measures developed, or identified, by the designated agency and identified in the state water quality management plan which are determined to be the cost-effective and practicable means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals.
+(3-18-22)(

+04. Board.
 The State Board of Land Commissioners or any department, commission, or agency that may lawfully succeed to the powers and duties of such Board.
+(3-18-22)

-(3-18-22) - 0504.
-Department.
-The Idaho Department of Lands.
-(3-18-22) - O6.
-Director.
-The Director of the Department of Lands or such representative as may be designated by the Director.
-(3-18-22) - O7.
-Disturbed Land or Affected Land.
+054. Department.
+The Idaho Department of Lands. ()

+66. Director.
+The Director of the Department of Lands or such representative as may be designated by (3-18-22)

+07. Disturbed Land or Affected Land.
 Land, natural watercourses, or existing stockpiles and waste piles affected by placer or dredge mining, remining, exploration, stockpiling of ore wastes from placer or dredge mining, or construction of roads, tailings ponds, structures, or facilities appurtenant to placer or dredge mining operations.
+(3 18 22)

-(3-18-22) - O8.
-Final Order of the Board.
+08. Final Order of the Board.
 A written notice of rejection or approval, the order of a hearing officer at the conclusion of a hearing, or any other order of the Board where additional administrative remedies are not available.
+(3-18-22)

-(3-18-22) - 99.
-Hearing Officer.
+09. Hearing Officer.
 That person duly appointed by the Board to hear proceedings under Section 47-1320, Idaho Code.
 It also means that person selected by the Director to hear proceedings initiated under Section 030 or Section 051 of these rules.
+(3-18-22)

-(3-18-22) - 1005.
+1005.
 Mine Panel.
 That area designated by the Permittee as an identifiable portion of a placer or dredge mine on the map submitted pursuant to Section 47-1317, Idaho Code under Subsection 021.04 of these rules.
+(3 18 22)()

-(3 18-22)( ) - 11.
-Mineral.
+11. Mineral.
 Any ore, rock or substance extracted from a placer deposit or from an existing placer stockpile or wastepile, but does not include coal, clay, stone, sand, gravel, phosphate, uranium, oil or gas.
+(3-18-22)

-(3-18-22) - 12.
-Motorized Earth Moving Equipment.
-Backhoes, bulldozers, front loaders, trenchers, core drills, draglines, and suction dredges with an intake diameter exceeding eight (8) inches, and other similar equipment.
-(3-18-22) - 1306.
+12. Motorized Earth-Moving Equipment.
+Backhoes, bulldozers, front-loaders, trenchers, core drills, draglines, and suction dredges with an intake diameter exceeding eight (8) inches, and other similar equipment.

+1306.
 Mulch.
 Vegetation residues or other suitable materials to aid in the stabilization of soil and soil moisture conservation.
-(3-18-22)